dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     literals explicitly marked `const`.
 Likewise with set and map literals versus map patterns.

-*   Constructor calls are ambiguous with extractor patterns, so we require const constructor calls to be explicitly marked `const`.
+*   Constructor calls are ambiguous with object patterns, so we require const constructor calls to be explicitly marked `const`.

 *   Other constant expressions must be marked `const` and surrounded by parentheses.
 This avoids ambiguity with null-assert, logical-or, and